Israel's first open attack on Iran targets missile sites and apparently spares oil and nuclear ones

 It also gives Israel room for escalation if needed, and targeting air defense systems weakens Iran’s capabilities to defend against future attacks, he said, adding that if there is Iranian retaliation, it should be limited.

-Biden's administration won assurances from Israel in mid-October that it would not hit nuclear facilities and oil installations.

-After the strikes, the streets in Iran's capital were calm and children went to school and shops opened.
-There were long lines at the gas stations — a regular occurrence in Tehran when military violence flares as people stock up on fuel.
-But some Tehran residents seemed anxious and avoided conversations with an Associated Press reporter.
+After the strikes, the streets in Iran's capital were calm, with schools and shops open.
+There were long lines at the gas stations — a regular occurrence when military violence flares.
+But some residents seemed anxious and avoided conversations with an Associated Press reporter.

-Israel’s opposition leader, Yair Lapid, criticized the decision to avoid “strategic and economic targets," saying on X that “we could and should have exacted a much heavier price from Iran.”
+Israeli opposition leader Yair Lapid criticized the decision to avoid “strategic and economic targets," saying on X that “we could and should have exacted a much heavier price from Iran.”

 The United States warned against further retaliation, and Britain and Germany said Iran should not respond.
 “All acts of escalation are condemnable and must stop,” the spokesman for the U.N. secretary-general said.